SkylineCommunications/dataminer-docs/connector-help/connector_help/Inmarsat_BGAN_Manager.md

 # Inmarsat BGAN Manager

 The Inmarsat BGAN Manager connector is used to monitor the BGAN network and execute small operations.
 The BGAN network is a satellite communications network that allows voice, video and data sessions on remote terminals.
-This means that the bulk of interesting data focuses on the terminals and their details.

 ## About